 Ayahuasca art presents a convenient entry point for considering some of this diversity.
 The Tukano Indians of the Putumayo river in southern Colombia are an interesting case for considering ayahuasca and art, because, according to sonic anthropologist Bernd Brabec de Mori (2011), they are probably the first people to have ever prepared and used ayahuasca.

 His work shows how the paye, or ayahuasca shaman, perceived symbols in his ayahuasca visions and then drew the symbols onto the walls of long houses, or on the ground in the sand, circulating the images in the daily consciousness of social life.
-The most significant role of ayahuasca visions and their corresponding art in Tukano culture, he suggested, concerned inter-ethnic marriage codes and incest taboos.
+The most significant role of ayahuasca art, as well as the visions, in Tukano culture, he suggested, concerned inter-ethnic marriage codes and incest taboos.
 Reichel-Dolmatoff explains.